djesmond/AgileField/README.md

 />

 ```
-AF ships with a simple and not that usefull validator, which can be used for testing.
+AF ships with a simple and not that useful validator, which can be used for testing.
 Each field is validated when the user leaves the field [see](https://facebook.github.io/react/docs/events.html#focus-events)

-Internally, AF has a state, which specifices how the component should render.
+Internally, AF has a state, which specifies how the component should render.
 The state is changed by the validator which returns an object:
 ```javascript
 return {